A LinkedIn post discussing “empathy in sales” asked the question:

 Make them forget you’re a salesperson and know you’re a person-person.

-Hope you enjoyed this article and that you subscribe to this newsletter, ya jerks.
+Hope you enjoyed this post and that you opt-in to these every couple of weeks, ya jerks.

 Geez, that wasn’t very nice of me.
 But – it’s too late!
 You already trust me, because you used to like me.
 I hope you still do 🙂